"The Master Game" by Robert de Ropp

 But one chap, Robert S De Ropp, has offered a few pointers, which might help us get a more sturdy handle on the matter.
 What follows is a brief sketch of a portion of his message.

 (Editor's Note: This article is not intended to substitute for study of the book itself, and is only a brief sketch of a portion of De Ropp's message.
-For anyone interested in the real enchilada, we recommend a direct study of the book itself.)
+For anyone interested in the real enchilada, we recommend, as always, going directly to the source.)

 In The Master Game, De Ropp frames the problem pretty well.